schollz/croc/README.md

 The code phrase is used to establish password-authenticated key agreement ([PAKE](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement)) which generates a secret key for the sender and recipient to use for end-to-end encryption.

+There are a number of configurable options (see `--help`).
+A set of options (like custom relay, ports, and code phrase) can be set using `--remember`.

 ### Custom code phrase